evgenyneu/evgenii.com/blog/_posts/2020-03-12-model-covid19-with-logistic-function.md

 ## What happens when we run out of healthy people?
 Logistic function happens.

 The model shown on Fig. 1 can be very accurate at the start, when most people are healthy.
-But at some point there will be more ill people around, and there will be more interaction between people who are already infected.
+But at some point there will be more ill people around, so there will be more interaction between people who are already infected.
 As a result, the rate if infection of healthy people will slow down.
 This can be written in math language as

 <div class='Equation isTextCentered'>
   <span></span>